dawnmil/JavaScript-DigitalClock-Lab/README.md

 	b.
 Click File, select 'Save As...'

 	c.
 Type 'index.html' into the file name.
 Select the project folder you created in step 1.
 Click 'Save'.
 Note: If you cannot find the folder while initially trying to save, that is okay.
-Save it to another location where you can find the file.
+Save it to the Desktop or another location where you can find the file.
 Open the 'JavaScript-DigitalClock-Lab' folder in another window and then click and drag the file into that folder.

 3. In your newly created html file, begin typing <html until you see a pop-up "html" and press Enter.